gprolcastelo/scratchmedulloblastoma/README.md

 Finally, the Jupyter Notebook `putting_results_together.ipynb` contains the code for ad-hoc processes that were not included in the `src` folder codes.

-## Reproducing Results
-To reproduce the results, follow these steps:

-1. Ensure that the conda environment is activated:
-    ```bash
-    conda activate medulloblastoma
-    ```

-2. Run the pipeline script:
-    ```bash
-    bash pipeline.sh
-    ```

-This script will execute all the necessary steps, including data preprocessing, classification, clustering, and visualization, and save the results to the `data` and `reports` subdirectories.

-> **High Performance Computing (HPC) is highly recommended to run the pipeline**, as it requires significant computational resources, especially when training the VAE model and running the SHapley Additive exPlanations (SHAP) algorithm.

 ## Contributing
 Contributions generally not expected.
 However, if you have any suggestions or improvements, feel free to reach out in the issues section.